Skip to Content

 I can’t wait to make this again!
 It was a success 🙂 Looking forward to reading your comments! 😀

-Make these spring roasted veggies and enjoy them just as they are, with a sauce on top, or serve them as a rich, flavorful side dish.
+Make these spring oven roasted vegetables and enjoy them just as they are, with a sauce on top, or serve them as a rich, flavorful side dish.

 Prep Time 10 minutes